reganbaucke/JuDGE.jl/README.md

 JuDGE is distributed with an example of a multi-stage stochastic integer programming problem.
 This is a stochastic knapsack problem with investment.
-The file knapsack.jl contains the implementation of this problem within the JuDGE framework, and generateData.jl can be used to create a new (randomized) data set for the values and sizes of the items in each of the nodes of the tree.
+The file knapsack.jl contains the implementation of this problem within the JuDGE framework.
+There are also a number of variants of this model demonstrating other features of JuDGE.

 See the [getting_started.md](https://github.com/reganbaucke/JuDGE.jl/blob/master/getting_started.md) guide for details about this.